ON THIS PAGE

 'Behold, I give him My covenant of peace; and it shall be for him and his descendants after him, a covenant of a perpetual priesthood, because he was jealous for his God and made atonement for the sons of Israel.'"
 (Numbers 25:113 NASB)

 Phinehas was also chief adviser in the war with the Benjamites.
 It would however, take a dedicated page to list all his achievements..
 It is well worthwhile to look up his name in a good Bible dictionary..

-Suffice to say that the scribe Ezra was a descendant of Aaron through Eleazar and Phinehas (Ezra 7:1-5).
-A year after the completion of the Second Temple by Jews who had returned to the Land of Israel, Ezra led a second wave of exiles back from Babylon.
+Suffice to say that the scribe Ezra was a descended from Aaron via Eleazar and Phinehas (Ezra 7:1-5).
+The importance of this man Ezra's cannot be overstated A year after the completion of the Second Temple by Jews who had returned to the Land of Israel after their exile in Babylon Ezra led a second wave of exiles back from Babylon.

 Nadab and Abihu - Aaron's Oldest Two Sons

-Nadab and Abihu were Aaron's sons, Moses' nephews and direct descendants of Abraham, Isaac and Jacob.
+Nadab and Abihu were Aaron's sons thus Moses' nephews and direct descendants of Abraham, Isaac and Jacob.
 Not only were they from 'good stock' as it were, but they seemed to have been in an especially privileged position with benefits and experiences that few in the history of mankind can ever imagine.
-They were witnesses to all the miracles God used to bring about the Exodus They felt the whole mountain quake and saw thunder, lightning, and smoke ascend as from a furnace when the Lord descended on Mt.
+They were witnesses to all the miracles God used to bring about the Exodus They felt the mountain quake and saw thunder, lightning, and smoke ascend as from a furnace when the Lord descended on Mt.
 Sinai.
-They literally heard the voice of God.
+And, to top it all, they literally heard the voice of God.